databricks/diviner/docs/grouped_prophet.rst

 Parameter Extraction
 ^^^^^^^^^^^^^^^^^^^^
-The method :py:meth:`diviner.GroupedProphet.extract_model_params()` is a utility that extracts the tuning parameters from each individual model from within the :ref:`model's <api>` container and returns them as a single DataFrame.
+The method :py:meth:`extract_model_params <diviner.GroupedProphet.extract_model_params>` is a utility that extracts the tuning parameters from each individual model from within the :ref:`model's <api>` container and returns them as a single DataFrame.
 Columns are the parameters from the models, while each row is an individual group's Prophet model's parameter values.
 Having a single consolidated extraction data structure eases the historical registration of model performance and